appirio-tech/topcoder-app-r/README.md

 - Configure Emmet to work with React, e.g. classes expand to `className` instead of `class`
 - Follow the instructions under [Get Emmet working](http://www.nitinh.com/2015/02/setting-sublime-text-react-jsx-development/)
   - **Note:** Add the last snippet of code to `reg_replace.sublime-settings` by navigating to  `Sublime Text -> Preferences -> Package Settings -> Reg Replace -> Settings-User`

-JavaScript linting
-- `npm run lint` will lint your files for you.
-Please make sure all `.jsx` and `.js` code passes linting, otherwise the Travis build will fail.

-Automatic JavaScript linting in Sublime Text
-- Install [SublimeLinter](http://sublimelinter.readthedocs.org/en/latest/installation.html) following the instructions under "Installing via Package Control"
-- Install [SublimeLinter-eslint](https://github.com/roadhump/SublimeLinter-eslint) with the package manager.
-The package is called `SublimeLinter-contrib-eslint`